jamesmac10/InsertLine/README.md

 # InsertLine
-A tool to insert data at a certain line
+This is a tool to insert data at a certain line.
+Run with the name of the file as only argument.